TOEFL 2026 Scoring: How to Get 25+ on Writing

 Minimal ability to express ideas in written English

 Step 1 — Individual Task Scoring: Each of the three writing tasks is scored independently.
-Build a Sentence is scored 0-10 (correct answers), while Write an Email and Academic Discussion use a 0-5 rubric evaluated by both AI and human raters.
+Build a Sentence answers are correct/incorrect, while Write an Email and Academic Discussion use the official 0-5 rubrics.

-Step 3 — Task Average: The three normalized scores are averaged to produce a task average (0-5).
+Step 3 — Task Average (Writing30): The three normalized scores are averaged to produce a task average (0-5).

 6 Strategies to Score 25+ on TOEFL Writing